n33dle/humptydumpty/README.md

 By default:
 * Dumpfiles will be stored in current working directory, use `-o /dest/dir/` to output to a different directory
 * Local authentication is used, use `-d acme.local` for domain authentication.

+**Automated credential dumping:**
+I've added automated credential dumping with pypykatz (Checkout @skelec awesome project here: https://github.com/skelsec/pypykatz - Thanks!).
+While it's working well for single targets, there are still issues for targets loaded through a file.
+For now, my pypykatz implementation does not dump automatically when loading targets from a file.
+If you want to disregard autodumping credentials all together, add the `--dont-dump` option.